 If you don't have access yet, you can register and login straight away.

 What can I do in OMS?

 Online Member Services (OMS) gives you control over your policy.
-Normally, you’d need to call us to make changes to your details or policy, but with OMS, you simply need to login (or register) to access everything you need.
+OMS gives you control to make changes to your details or policy without having to contact the Fund directly; you simply need to login (or register) to access everything you need.

 Here's what you can do in OMS:

 - Update your personal details

 - Change your cover level (conditions apply if you upgrade your level of cover)